-‘Experience tourism’ combines Roman ruins in the morning, a talk on church abuse in the afternoon
+‘Experience’ tourism combines Roman ruins in the morning, a talk on church abuse in the afternoon

 For that, the tour company flew in Francesco Zanardi, one of Italy’s most vocal advocates for survivors of clerical abuse.

-Zanardi, 51, lives in Savona, a city in northwest Italy.
+Zanardi, 51, lives in Savona, in northwest Italy.
 Starting when he was an 11-year-old altar boy, he says, he was raped by a priest at least once a week for five years.

 A framed, smiling portrait of Zanardi from around that time was on display in the artist studio where he met the visiting Americans on the outskirts of Rome.